HarleyCoops/EdisonPlatform/README.md

 | **PRECEDENT** | Query prior scientific work | "Has anyone used CRISPR for sickle cell anemia?" |
 | **MOLECULES** | Chemistry tasks using cheminformatics tools | Drug design, molecular property prediction |

+## Transparency and Traceability

+Every conclusion generated by Kosmos can be traced back to its source:

+- **Code Provenance**: See exactly which lines of analysis code produced each result
+- **Literature Citations**: Trace insights to specific passages in scientific papers
+- **Full Audit Trail**: Complete transparency for scientific reproducibility

+This ensures that Kosmos reports are fully auditable and meet the standards required for scientific publication.

 ## API Reference

 ### EdisonPlatformClient